imadraude/WritingTools/README.md

 ## ✅ **1 Minute Installation**

 ### **🪟 Windows**:
-1. Go to the [Releases](https://github.com/theJayTea/WritingTools/releases) page and download the latest `Writing.Tools.zip` file.

 2. Extract it to your desired location (recommended: `Documents` or `App Data/Local`), run `Writing Tools.exe`, and enjoy! :D

 *Note: Writing Tools is a portable app.
 If you extract it into a protected folder (e.g., Program Files), you must run it as administrator at least on first launch so it can create/edit its config files (in the same folder as its exe).*